-Julia Schwartzman will join the USC Department of Biological Sciences in the Marine and Environmental Biology Section as a Gabilan Assistant Professor in January 2023.
+Julia Schwartzman is an Assistant Professor in the Marine and Environmental Biology Section of BISC.
 Julia received her PhD in Microbiology from the University of Wisconsin, Madison studying how marine bacteria persist as animal symbionts.
 She subsequently trained as a Ruth Kirschstein Postdoctoral Fellow at Harvard Medical School where she investigated the evolutionary diversification of animal-associated bacteria, and as a Postdoctoral Associate at MIT where her work focused on the ecological consequences of phenotypic heterogeneity in marine bacteria.
-At USC, Julia’s lab will investigate how complex bacterial behaviors shape coastal marine ecosystems through their contribution to nutrient cycling and the development of brown algae.
+At USC, Julia’s lab studies the microscale microbial interactions that shape life in marine environments.

 - Ph.D.
 Microbiology, University of Wisconsin, Madison, 2015